 The Town of Darby has maintained a population level near 750 persons over the past two decades.
+The current 2020 census indicates a population of 783.

-The importance of agriculture has declined as the dependence on retail trade and service occupations has increased.
-The trends show a decrease in agricultural employment and resource based employment since 1980.
+The reliance on agriculture, to include the timber industry, has declined as the dependence on retail trade and service occupations has increased.
+The trends show a decrease in agricultural employment and resource-based employment since 1980.